Menu Close

 $ rosa verify quota --region=us-west-2

-, you must unzip the archive and add it to your path.
+After you download oc, you must extract the contents of the archive and add it to your path.

 Syntax